OBIS Steering Group

 Integrating biological data into AODN

-The Australian Ocean Data Network (AODN) is the main portal to aggregated oceanographic data within Australia.
+The Australian Ocean Data Network (AODN) is the main portal of aggregated oceanographic data within Australia.
 It has been built using the architecture of the Integrated Marine Observing System (IMOS) facility and is dominated by physical datasets with a few key biological datasets that are projects funded by IMOS.
 What is missing is the integration of non-IMOS biological data can be integrated from ALA, GBIF and/or OBIS.

 There are two major issues to solve